build-trust/ockam/documentation/use-cases/end-to-end-encryption-with-rust/README.md

 In this hands-on guide, we'll create two small Rust programs called Alice and Bob.
 Alice and Bob will send each other messages, over the network, via a cloud service.
-In our [code example](#rust-example), Alice and Bob will mutually authenticate each other and will have a cryptographic guaranteed that the _integrity, authenticity, and confidentiality_ of their messages is protected _end-to-end_.
+In our [code example](#rust-example), Alice and Bob will mutually authenticate each other and will have a cryptographic guarantee that the _integrity, authenticity, and confidentiality_ of their messages is protected _end-to-end_.

 The intermediary cloud service and attackers on the network will not be able to see or change the contents